Atry/MIXIN/specification.md

 This section provides definitions of key terms used in the MIXIN language specification.

 - **Mixin**: The fundamental building block in the MIXIN language.
-It represents a reusable unit that can contain properties, references, or scalar values.
+It represents a reusable unit that can contain properties, inheritances, or scalar values.
 Mixins can be inherited, composed, and combined to form complex data structures and logic.

-- **Inheritances**: A mechanism for pointing to another mixin or module.
-An inheritance is represented as arrays of strings, indicating the path to the target mixin.
-They support both early and late binding.
+- **Inheritance**: A mechanism for pointing to another mixin or module.
+An inheritance is represented as an array of strings, indicating the path to the target mixin.
 Inheritance in MIXIN is conflict-free, allowing multiple parent mixins to be combined without error.

 - **Property**: A named value within a mixin.
 Properties are named mixins, containing scalar values (e.g., strings, numbers), inheritances to other mixins, or nested properties.
 Properties define the internal structure or behavior of a mixin.

 - **Scalar Value**: A single, indivisible value within a mixin, such as a string, number, boolean, or null.
 Scalar values can be merged with other properties in a mixin.

-- **Early Binding**: A type of reference resolution where the reference is resolved at the time of mixin definition.
-The reference remains fixed, regardless of changes in inheritance or context.
+- **Early Binding**: A type of inheritance resolution where the inheritance is resolved at the time of mixin definition.
+The inheritance remains fixed, regardless of changes in inheritance or context.

-- **Late Binding**: A type of reference resolution where the reference is dynamically resolved at the time of mixin evaluation or inheritance.
-This allows references to adapt to changes in the inheritance hierarchy.
+- **Late Binding**: A type of inheritance resolution where the inheritance is dynamically resolved at the time of mixin evaluation or inheritance.
+This allows inheritances to adapt to changes in the inheritance hierarchy.

 - **Lexical Scope**: The context in which a mixin or property is defined.
 The lexical scope determines the visibility of mixins and properties within a file, directory, or project.

 - **Directory Scope**: The scope defined by a directory.
-All mixins within a directory are part of the directory scope, and files within the directory can reference each other using the directory scope.
+All mixins within a directory are part of the directory scope, and files within the directory can inherit mixins using the directory scope.

-- **Cross-File Reference**: A reference that points to a mixin defined in a different file.
-The reference format includes the file name and mixin name, and MIXIN will automatically search for the target mixin within the directory hierarchy.
+- **Cross-File Inheritance**: An inheritance that points to a mixin defined in a different file.
+The inheritance format includes the file name and mixin name, and MIXIN will automatically search for the target mixin within the directory hierarchy.

 - **Schema**: A JSON Schema definition that describes the structure of a MIXIN file.
-The schema defines the types, constraints, and relationships between mixins, properties, and references.
+The schema defines the types, constraints, and relationships between mixins, properties, and inheritances.

 - **File Format**: The supported formats for defining MIXIN source code.
 MIXIN supports YAML, JSON, and TOML, with restrictions to ensure compatibility with JSON serialization.

 - **Naming Convention**: The rules for naming mixins and files in the MIXIN language.
 These conventions help distinguish between type-like mixins, value-like mixins, and instances, and ensure clarity and consistency in code organization.

+- **Conflict-Free Inheritance**: MIXIN's approach to inheritance ensures that properties and scalar values from multiple parents are merged seamlessly without conflicts.
+This model eliminates issues commonly associated with multiple inheritance in other languages, such as the diamond problem.

+- **Property Merging**: The process by which properties with the same name from multiple parent mixins are automatically combined into the child mixin without causing conflicts.

+- **Inheritance Hierarchy**: The structure formed by mixins inheriting from other mixins, creating a tree-like or graph-like relationship that defines how properties and inheritances are propagated.